PyDrocsid/cogs/general/custom_commands/documentation.md

 .[custom_commands|cc] [subcommand]
 ```

-If no subcommand is given a list of all avaiable custom commands with aliasses will be send.
+If no subcommand is given, a list of all avaiable custom commands with aliases will be send.

 ### `add`